pixiedevpraveen/pixiedb/README.md

 #### load
 Used to import data without cloning (so don't mutate the data or clone before load).
-Pass true as second parameter to clear the previous data and indexes state. (default: false).
+Pass true as second parameter to clear the previous data and indexes state.
+(Default: false).

 ```ts
 pd.load(products)